CONTEXT

 4 - Confirm and attribute to calendar

-Selecting an option creates the appointment, attributes it to the correct calendar block, and confirms success.
+Selecting an option creates the appointment, assigns it to the correct calendar block, and confirms success.

 VALIDATION